 UPL Proctoring Policies

-• Late Arrival.
-Test takers are expected to arrive at least 5 minutes before their appointment start time, and wait in the lobby until announcements are made.
-At proctor’s discretion, test takers who are more than 10 minutes late will be asked to reschedule for a future testing slot.
+• Arrival Time.
+Arrive at least 5 minutes before their appointment start time, and wait in the lobby until announcements are made.
+Test takers who are more than 10 minutes late will be asked to reschedule for a future testing slot.

 • Resource Check-out.
 The UPL has a limited number of supplies available to students, such as headphones, webcams, fidget toys, and a variety of different calculators.
 When you check out these items, you are agreeing to return them at the completion of your appointment.